Lenyn Sosa Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.2 K/9, the 10th-best in MLB.
+- The pitching staff for the Rays has a collective 9.3 K/9, the eighth-best in MLB.

-- Rays pitchers combine to give up eight home runs (0.4 per game), the least in the league.
+- The Rays surrender the fewest home runs in baseball (nine total, 0.5 per game).

-- Faucher (0-0) starts for the Rays, his second of the season.
+- McClanahan makes the start for the Rays, his fifth of the season.
+He is 4-0 with a 1.57 ERA and 27 strikeouts in 23 2/3 innings pitched.

-- The right-hander last pitched on Saturday against the Toronto Blue Jays, when he went 2 2/3 innings, allowing one earned run while giving up two hits.
+- In his last time out on Sunday, the left-hander went six innings against the Toronto Blue Jays, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.